CenturyLinkCloud/PublicKB/Release Notes/2015/2015-09-22-cloud-platform-release-notes.md

 * __Bare Metal.__ Administrative passwords for bare metal servers can now be updated from the Control Portal.

-* __Managed MySQL Version Upgrade.__ The Managed MySQL version on CenturyLink Cloud has been updated to version 5.6.24.
+* __Managed MySQL Version Upgrade.__ The Managed MySQL version on Lumen Cloud has been updated to version 5.6.24.

 * __SafeHaven.__ Stability enhancements were introduced: